NebulaForgeX/NFX-Stack/README.md

 docker compose down
 ```

-- Default network: `resources`; business containers can join this network to access services by name (e.g., `mysql:3306`).
+- Default network: `nfx-stack`; business containers can join this network to access services by name (e.g., `mysql:3306`).
 - For physical machine/local access, use the host ports in the table below, and ensure the firewall allows access.

 ## UI & Management Dashboard Access